-Melinda was seen as a caring and gutsy woman who fought for his cause and helped Wilson find himself and ultimately his confidence to believe his life would improve.
+Melinda was seen as a caring and gutsy woman.
+She fought for Wilson’s cause and she helped Wilson find himself and ultimately his confidence to believe his life would improve.
 Paul Giamatti was totally convincing as Landy.
 I have nothing but praise for this film and would add it easily to my ever-expanding list of favourite films.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 /10